Raha-Mir/Robot-Motion-Planning-and-Control/README.md

 ---
 ### 🧩 Quintic Trajectory
-- This code is a basic version of the algorithm for time-based,Trajectory.
+- This code provides a basic implementation of the algorithm for finding the coefficients of a time-based trajectory.

 ---
 ### 🧭 Lab 3: Path Planning with Potential Field Method